awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 ## AmazonEC2ContainerServiceEventsRole<a name="security-iam-awsmanpol-AmazonEC2ContainerServiceEventsRole"></a>

 This policy grants permissions that allow Amazon EventBridge \(formerly CloudWatch Events\) to run tasks on your behalf\.
-This policy can be attached to the IAM role specified when creating scheduled tasks\.
+This policy can be attached to the IAM role that's specified when you create scheduled tasks\.
 For more information, see [Amazon ECS CloudWatch Events IAM Role](CWE_IAM_role.md)\.

 **Permissions details**